-Feeding Baby, whether it’s through breastfeeding or a bottle, is, in a lot of ways, a series of special moments, bonding experiences, and one of the first ways you teach Baby that you’ll always be there for him.
+Feeding Baby, whether it’s through breastfeeding or a bottle, is, in a lot of ways, a series of special moments, bonding experiences, and one of the first ways you teach Baby that you’ll always be there for them.
 It’s also harder than it looks.
 Despite the fact that, of all of the things Baby needs to learn about the world, it feels like eating should be the one thing to come naturally, many babies, both bottle and breastfed, have a bit of a learning curve before they get into the groove of feeding themselves.
-The adjustment period he takes to figure it out may be the hardest time you’ve had with food since back when it was your turn to figure out how to feed yourself.
+The adjustment period they take to figure it out may be the hardest time you’ve had with food since back when it was your turn to figure out how to feed yourself.

 - Baby is tough

 It’s hard to look down at the infant you’ve just given birth to and not wonder at how tiny and fragile their little body is, and that’s not a bad thing – Baby is tiny and fragile, and it’s good to be aware of that.
 On the other hand, though, by now, 4 months into your parenthood adventure, you’re probably starting to get the sense that Baby isn’t as breakable as they seemed at first.
 Maybe you haven’t had it in your heart to follow any of the textbook timelines for getting them to sleep through the night, but that doesn’t mean that they will never sleep.
 Maybe the occasional diaper-changing accident leads to Baby taking a bath a little more often than is recommended, or your in-laws have a habit of giving them age-inappropriate toys.
 That doesn’t mean Baby isn’t going to grow up as happy, healthy, smart and strong as they can be.
 Baby is resilient enough to withstand all of this and more, and by now you know to take a deep breath, do your best, and remove any small, swallowable parts from those age-inappropriate toddler toys.